Leeds Harvard introduction

-If the item is produced by an organisation, then you should treat the organisation as a "corporate author".
+If the item is produced by an organisation, treat the organisation as a "corporate author".

 This means you can use the name of the organisation instead of an individual author.
 This could include government departments, universities and companies.
-Just use them in the citation and reference in the same way as you would an individual author.
+Use them in the citation and reference in the same way as you would an individual author.

-When the corporate author name is not mentioned in your text, the citation consists of the author name and the date of publication in brackets, often at the end of the sentence:
+When you don't mention the corporate author name in your text, cite the author and the date of publication in brackets, often at the end of the sentence:

-If you have already named the author in your text, only the year needs to be included in brackets.
+If you have already named the author in your text, you only need to include the year in brackets.

 According to the Department of Health (2011), flu jabs are as important as travel vaccines.